 The rigorous testing protocol that is applied when gemstones are received relies as much on human expertise as on state-of-the-art equipment.
 During qualitative analysis, diamonds and coloured gemstones are subject to the same criteria.
 The way in which the gemstones are cut – the symmetry and shape of the facets – determines the way in which light penetrates the stones and is reflected off the underside, the area known as the pavilion.
 The cut therefore directly influences the stones’ luminosity.
 In the case of diamonds, a well-cut stone accentuates the intensity and number of reflections, which can even result in rainbow hues.
 Clarity relates to the absence of faults in a stone.
 As the gemstones are natural, it is not unusual for inclusions to be present.

 However, Rolex keeps only the most translucent stones.
-For diamonds, no inclusions must be present when the stone is observed at 10 x magnification.
 The final criterion, colour, is always evaluated by eye, requiring the gem-setter’s seasoned aesthetic judgement.
 To complete the process, the stones are compared against certified master stones.
-Rolex uses only the most colourless diamonds; they must be within the highest grades of the Gemological Institute of America colour chart – in colour ranges D to G. Thanks to tests carried out with specialist tools, including some that are specially designed by the brand, all stones used in Rolex watches are perfectly uniform, and of the very highest quality.
+Rolex uses only the most colourless diamonds.
+Thanks to tests carried out with specialist tools, including some that are specially designed by the brand, all stones used in Rolex watches are perfectly uniform, and of the very highest quality.

 The precious stones are then entrusted to the gem-setters.
 With movements as precise as watchmakers, they set each stone, one by one, into the watches.
 Their craft is multifaceted.